-2.1 We add children to the waiting list when we do not have space available.
-When space becomes available, Une École Pour Tous Ltée will make an offer of admission to the first eligible child on the waiting list.
+2.1 Children are added to the waiting list when space is not available.
+When space becomes available, La Maison Montessori Kingston will make an offer of admission to the first eligible child on the waiting list.

 3) The Child’s File

 3.1 Parents are responsible for notifying the school of any change of address, telephone number, and any other information provided during the initial registration of the child (e.g., new allergies, change of designated persons to drive or pick-up their child, new contact numbers, etc…).